Chart Color Schemes

 Balgowlah is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of February 2026, the estimated population of the suburb of Balgowlah is around 8,326, reflecting an increase of 258 people since the 2021 Census.
-This growth represents a 3.2% rise from the previous population count of 8,068.
-The change was inferred from AreaSearch's estimate of the resident population at 8,077 in June 2024, based on the latest ERP data release by the ABS, and an additional 20 validated new addresses since the Census date.
-This results in a population density ratio of 4,248 persons per square kilometer, placing Balgowlah within the top 10% of national locations assessed by AreaSearch.
-The suburb's growth rate of 3.2% since the census is comparable to the SA4 region's growth fundamentals at 3.5%.
-Overseas migration contributed approximately 78.0% of overall population gains in recent periods.
+As of Feb 2026, the estimated population of the suburb of Balgowlah is around 8,326, reflecting an increase of 258 people since the 2021 Census.
+This growth represents a 3.2% increase from the previous population count of 8,068.
+The change was inferred from AreaSearch's estimation of the resident population at 8,077 following examination of the latest ERP data release by the ABS in June 2024 and an additional 20 validated new addresses since the Census date.
+This results in a population density ratio of 4,248 persons per square kilometer, placing Balgowlah within the top 10% nationally based on AreaSearch's assessments, indicating high demand for land in the area.
+Comparing growth rates, Balgowlah's 3.2% increase since the Census is within 0.3 percentage points of the SA4 region's growth rate of 3.5%, suggesting competitive growth fundamentals.
+Overseas migration contributed approximately 78.0% of overall population gains during recent periods in Balgowlah.

 Frequently Asked Questions - Population